SparrowBrain/Playnite.PlayNext/README.md

 * Hours 25 - 50;
 * Hours 30 - 0;

+#### Random
+Random assigns a random score between 0 anmd 100.
+This is useful if you want the recommended games to keep changing.

+Also, if this is non-zero, it makes a Refresh button to appear.
+You can then regerenate the suggestion the list at any point.

 ### Weighting
 Weighting sets a maximum amount of score a specific part of algorigthm can contribute to the end result.
 That means in attribute score calculation weights set how much specific types influence the attribute scores.
 And in game score calculation we specify how much those attribute types influence the final score for games that will get recommended.

 This lets us fine tune algorithm to get the games we prefer.
 For example we can aim for games with the same genre we played a lot and games with high critic scores.

+## Presets
+PlayNext settings support presets.
+You can save multiple different setting options and switch between them using the preset drop-down.

+This also enables showing multiple PlayNext game shelves in StartPage extension with different recommendation algorithm parameters.

+## Exclusion lists
+You can exclude certain games to not be recommended by using these exclusion lists:
+* Libraries
+* Platforms
+* Categories
+* Tags

 ## Installation
 You can install it either from Playnite's addon browser, or from [the web addon browser](https://playnite.link/addons.html#SparrowBrain_PlayNext).